fieldtrip/website/tutorial/nirs_multichannel.md

 ### Remove artefacts

-We already removed major motion artefacts by epoching, thus removing the periods in between blocks, and by throwing away poorly coupled optodes.
+We already removed major motion artifacts by epoching, thus removing the periods in between blocks, and by throwing away poorly coupled optodes.
 Therefore, this step can be ignored for this dataset.

 {% include markup/info %}
 **Exercise 4**: We just wrote "Therefore, this step can be ignored."
 Check this yourself, are there indeed no artifacts?
-Hint: you can use cfg.artfctdef.zvalue.interactive = 'yes'; and [cfg, artifact] = ft_artifact_zvalue(cfg, data_epoch); like in Exercise 2 of the single channel tutorial.
+Hint: you can use `cfg.artfctdef.zvalue.interactive = 'yes';` and `[cfg, artifact] = ft_artifact_zvalue(cfg, data_epoch);` like in Exercise 2 of the single channel tutorial.
 {% include markup/end %}

 ### Transform optical densities to oxy- and deoxy-hemoglobin concentration changes